akuity/kargo/docs/docs/50-roadmap.md

 The responsibilities in question are:

-1. GitOps "bookkeeping": These are the tedious operations required for implementing GitOps with Argo CD and the "rendered YAML branches pattern.
+1. GitOps "bookkeeping": These are the tedious operations required for implementing GitOps with Argo CD and the "rendered YAML branches" pattern.

    This includes: